Planning When Divorced

 As you can see, planning for being single again includes planning for any new relationships on the future, while preserving (and protecting) the relationships you already have.

-Fortunately, we can help you avoid probate and replace that impersonal, state-written, one-size-fits-all estate plan with one we design together for your unique circumstances and objectives.
+Fortunately, we can help you avoid probate and replace that impersonal, state-written, one-size-fits-all estate plan with the one we design together for your unique circumstances and objectives.
 We even help you coordinate the beneficiary designations on your life insurance and retirement plans with your estate plan to avoid unpleasant, unintended consequences.